Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Marketplace moves to new markdown-it parser

 Marketplace is now moving to new markdown-it parser which is based on the CommonMark specification.
 All new extensions created will use the new markdown-it parser.
 VSTS publishers of current extensions can test their markdown content using the **try it** experience and can move to the new parser by making the manifest changes.

+Marketplace is moving to markdown-it parser, which is based on the CommonMark specification and will be used for all new extensions published going forward.
+Publishers of existing VSTS extensions can test their markdown content using the **try it** experience on the extension page and move to the new parser by making the manifest changes.
+Starting December 1, 2017 Marketplace will be leveraging only the new parser for both new and existing extensions.

 See the [documentation for Visual Studio Marketplace and billing overview](https://aka.ms/vsmarketplace_parser) for more information.